Film and TV drama

 Get a degree:

 A degree in marketing, communication or a film subject is relevant.
 Subjects related to business can also be suitable.
-Have a look at ScreenSkills’ list of recommended courses and select ones in marketing or film.
-We recognise courses with our Tick award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV drama industries.
+Have a look at ScreenSkills’ list of recommended courses in film and TV.
+Look for ones that include marketing.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.

 Apply for jobs: